Apple To Develop Its Own GPU, UK Chip Designer Imagination Reveals In 'Bombshell' PR

 I bet it will work with quadrangles, because triangles aren't "magical", and will work only with 10bit depth textures.

+Sega saturn does not exist,nor does the 3DO.
+Apple is the first company in the whole world to use quadrangles!

-Has to be for mobile GPU (Score:2)
+Has to be for mobile GPU (Score:3)

 So far Apple haven't given a crap about graphics performance.
 You don't have to be an anti-fanboi to see this, even Apple fanbois admit that the GPU in existing Apple kit, especially the so called 'pro' series, is lacking and the fanboi will say that this is because Apple users have better things to do with their time than play games.

 Suddenly Apple cares enough to develop their own GPU?
-Are they hoping that game developers are going to start targeting the Apple user market which, for so long now, has been m
+Are they hoping that game developers are going to start targeting the Apple user market which, for so long now, has been mostly disinterested in gaming?
+Are they hoping to win back the 3d graphics professionals that they've been neglecting all these long years?

 We will make the wall taller and insurmountable